 A startling piece was posted on MoneyNews.com titled “Billionaires Dumping Stocks, Economist Knows Why”.
-In this article, it is reported that billionaires Warren Buffett, John Paulson, and George Soros are dumping shares in U.S. companies at an alarming rate.
+In this article, it is reported that billionaires Warren Buffett, John Paulson, and George Soros were dumping shares in U.S. companies at an alarming rate.

 Buffett’s holding company, Berkshire Hathaway, reportedly sold roughly 19 million shares of Johnson & Johnson and its entire stake in computer giant, Intel.
 Paulson reportedly dumped 14 million shares of JPMorgan Chase and his entire position in Family dollar and Sara Lee.
 Soros sold almost all of his bank stocks of over a million shares in JPMorgan Chase, Citigroup, and Goldman Sachs.

 The most startling statement in this article says, “It’s very likely that these professional investors are aware of specific research that points toward a massive market correction, as much as 90%.”
-Yes, you read that correctly, 90%!

 One option you might consider in order to protect your assets is a fixed index annuity.
 A Fixed Index Annuity is an insurance contract between you and a life insurance company.
 You pay premium to the insurance company in return for regular income payments over a period of time, beginning at some point in the future.
-You can fund a Fixed Index Annuity with qualifies or non-qualified funds.
+Investors can fund a Fixed Index Annuity with qualified or non-qualified funds.
 For example, you could rollover your 401k into a Fixed Index Annuity IRA, or you could fund a Fixed Index Annuity with cash you have saved for retirement.